-Our laying flock is comprised of Rhode Island Reds and Plymouth Barred Rocks.
+Our laying flock is comprised entirely of Rhode Island Reds.
 These are dual-purpose heritage breed birds.
 Dual-purpose means the birds are good layers and big enough to serve as meat birds too.
 Hens typically start falling off in egg production around the 2-year mark.
 We cull them from the flock between 2 and 2.5 years of age as new and younger layers are rotated into the flock.

 Where can I get one of your stew hens?

 Until we have an on-site farm store, we will sell these birds at local venues in our community.

 There are many recipes out there.
 Just google “stew hen recipes” and you will have plenty from which to choose.
 Be sure to check back here too as we will be assembling a collection of our favorite recipes.
 We hope you will have some you can share with us as well!
 Until then, here is a link to over 138 stewing hen recipes on yummly to get you started…

 A broiler is a chicken that is bred and raised specifically for meat production.
 Most broilers have a yellowish skin with white feathers and reach a processing weight in as little as 4 to 7 weeks.

 What is a Cornish-Cross?

 A cornish-cross is a broiler that we have raised successfully here at Porter Valley Farms with fantastic results.
 This particular breed is a cross between the Commercial Cornish chicken and a White Rock chicken.
 They were developed for the commercial meat chicken market and have been dominating it for the past fifty years.
 Although, these are the same meat birds you find at your local grocery store, when you buy from Porter Valley Farms, you may know you are eating a healthy, humanely-raised, top-quality bird.